-We provide evidence of how a temporary incentive for prosocial behavior can kick-start an improved habit, without a detrimental effect on intrinsic motivation.
-We study a behavior that is known to be prone to habit formation: separating waste by households.
-We conducted a natural field experiment involving 70,000 households in the city of Tilburg, the Netherlands.
-The incentive consisted of a letter from the municipality informing households that non-separated waste disposal is illegal and punishable by a fine, followed by an intensive and highly salient crackdown of four weeks.
+We provide rare evidence for how a temporary incentive can kick-start an improved habit.
+We conducted a natural field experiment involving 70,000 households in an urban area.
+We study the extent to which they separate their waste, a behavior that is prone to habit formation.
+The incentive consisted of a letter informing households that disposal of non-separated waste is illegal and punishable by a fine, followed by an intensive and highly salient crackdown of four weeks.
 The crackdown had a large and instantaneous effect on household behavior.
 Most of the effect was still apparent up to seven months later.
 The stable, higher rate of separating waste is likely to have been sustained by a new, improved habit: crowding out of intrinsic motivation by the transactional motive to avoid punishment is found to be only transitory.
-In contrast to the threat of punishment, two behavioral interventions, one conveying the injunctive norm, another the descriptive norm, are not found to have any effect.
+In contrast to the threat of punishment, two behavioral interventions, one conveying the injunctive norm, another one the descriptive norm, are not found to have any effect.

-Key words: habit formation, intrinsic motivation, deterrence, crackdown, field experiment, household waste management, environmental policy.
+Key words: habit formation, intrinsic motivation, deterrence, crackdown, field experiment.

-JEL Codes: D03, Q53.
+JEL Codes: D03, O53.